nhsconnect/ITK3-Messaging-Distribution/pages/explore/defs_overview.md

 ## Versioning of Message Definitions ##

 If any of the assets referred to in the message definition change and are up-versioned then the message definition will be up-versioned accordingly.
 The message definition will be a Major, Minor or Patch type of up-version dependant on how the change to the asset or assets has been defined (Major, Minor or Patch).
 The long-term goal would ideally be to use message definitions for ascertaining which messages an endpoint or system supports but to do that correctly would require capability statements to be defined by all receiving systems and a system for managing the capability statements to be available.
-Therefore, for implementations using ITK3, the message definition information should be sent in the ITK MessageHeader handling specification extension.
+Therefore, for implementations using ITK3, the message definition information should be sent in the ITK3 MessageHeader handling specification extension.
 This allows a receiving system to determine whether it can process the received message based on the version of the message definition and the versions of bundled assets without having to parse the actual instance.
 The receiver then can decide whether to accept or reject the message and if rejecting return an appropriate response code.
 See the section on [response codes](explore_response_codes.html) for further detail.

 ## How the Message Definition is Used ##

 There are two "patterns" for the use of the message definitions:

-1. For ITK Documents which have two bundles the MessageDefinition carried in the handling specification is the MessageDefinition for the payload (second bundle) which is the FHIR document bundle.
+1. For ITK3 Documents which have two bundles the MessageDefinition carried in the handling specification is the MessageDefinition for the payload (second bundle) which is the FHIR document bundle.
-2. For ITK messages which only have one bundle such as the acknowledgement message the MessageDefinition carried in the handling specification is the MessageDefinition  for that bundle.
+2. For ITK3 messages which only have one bundle such as the acknowledgement message the MessageDefinition carried in the handling specification is the MessageDefinition  for that bundle.

 This diagram illustrates the two patterns.